 DIY Fixes to 4 Common Utility Pump Problems

 Utility pumps are a great multipurpose tool anyone can use.
-Whether you use them to move water out of a basement, aquarium or construction site, utility pumps will keep your space free of water.
+Whether you use them to move water out of a basement, pool, aquarium or construction site, utility pumps will keep your space free of water.
 If you live or work in an area prone to flooding or high volumes of rainfall, utility pumps keep you sane and protect your space from suffering serious water damage.

 While these pumps are usually high quality and have a life span of about 10 years, they aren’t always foolproof.
 Sometimes, accidents happen or mechanisms misalign, and suddenly your pump isn’t removing water.